THE BEST CARBON CLINCHER WHEELS

-If you are a regular, serious cyclist and are willing to spend good money on one set of wheels for your road bike, you want them to do most everything well.
-For what they will cost you, they better deliver a substantial performance improvement from the “stock” wheels that came with your bike or the low profile, alloy wheels you might have paid several hundred for as your first upgrade.
+If you are a regular, serious cyclist and are willing to spend good money on one carbon clincher wheelset for your rim brake road bike, you want them to do most everything well.
+For what they will cost you, they better deliver a substantial performance improvement over the “stock” wheels that came with your bike or the low profile, alloy wheels you might have paid several hundred for as your first upgrade.
+The best carbon bike wheels will most definitely deliver on that.

-The best ‘”all-around’ or “all-round” wheels for road bikes with rim brakes are nearly all made with carbon fiber rims now and will give you aero benefits when you ride fast, climb well when you go up steep hills, and handle with confidence in all conditions on both group and solo rides.
-They are stiff and responsive enough to race on, comfortable enough to ride for hours and will stop you confidently and predictably.
+A carbon clincher wheelset is made with carbon fiber rims and will give you aero benefits when you ride fast, climb well when you go up steep hills, and handle with confidence in all conditions on both group and solo rides.
+It is stiff and responsive enough to race on, comfortable enough to ride for hours and will stop you confidently and predictably.

-For model year 2017, several new wheelsets have been introduced that raise the performance bar and improve the experience you can enjoy riding all-around wheels.
-As a fellow enthusiast looking to gain many of the same benefits you may from an all-around wheelset, I’ll share my evaluations of these wheels with you and compare them so you can make a better informed choice if you plan to buy one this year.
+Several new carbon road bike wheelset have been introduced over the last few years that raise the performance bar and improve your experience.
+As a fellow enthusiast looking to gain many of the same benefits you may from an all-around, carbon clinch wheelset, I’ll share my evaluations of these wheels with you and compare them so you can make a better-informed choice if you plan to buy one this year.

 Click on any red statement below to go directly to that part of the post.
 Click the back arrow to return to this list.